GPTScan: Detecting Logic Vulnerabilities in Smart Contracts by Combining GPT with Program Analysis

 \textbf{Project-wide file filtering.} Our multi-dimensional filtering begins with project-wide file filtering, which involves excluding non-Solidity files e..g, those under the ``node\_modules'' directory, test files (e.g., those found in various ``test'' directories), and third-party library files (e.g., those from well-known libraries such as ``openzeppelin'', ``uniswap'', and ``pancakeswap'').
 Once these files are filtered out, \name can concentrate on the project's Solidity files themselves.

 \textbf{Filtering out \OpenZep functions.} \OpenZep~\cite{openzeppelin} provides a set of libraries to build secure smart contracts on \Eth, widely used in the smart contract community.
 While we have filtered out \OpenZep contracts imported as libraries, we found that \OpenZep functions are often directly copied into many developers' contract code, making our project-wide file filtering ineffective.
 To address this, we first perform an offline analysis of \OpenZep's source code to extract all its API function signatures as a whitelist.
 Each function signature in the whitelist includes the access control modifier, the class name (sub-contract name), function name, return value types, and parameter types.
 For example, the signature of the \texttt{transfer} function in the \texttt{ERC20} contract is \texttt{public ERC20.transfer(address,uint256)}.
 Next, \name generates the signature of all candidate functions in the same format and compares them with the signatures in the whitelist.
 Note that the signature of the candidate function is generated with both the class name and the name of the inherited class because developers may implement the inherited class.
-By conducting this comparison, \name excludes functions with the same signature as functions in the whitelist, which we consider to be secure in this paper.
+By conducting this comparison, \name excludes functions with the same signature as those in the whitelist, which we consider secure in this paper. \fixme{In the future, we will add clone-based filtering that covers function bodies.}

+\solvedreview{A function whose signature match OpenZeppelin's function signature is considered secure and ignored.
+Why is the body of the function not compared?
+What if the functionality has been overridden?}

 \textbf{Vulnerability-specific function filtering.} After project-wide file and \OpenZep filtering, \name conducts function-level filtering for different vulnerability types, which constitutes the major part of \name's multi-dimensional filtering.
 To accommodate various filtering requirements, we have designed a YAML-based~\cite{yaml} filtering rule specification to support the following filtering rules: